maebug/Kolo/README.md

 # Kolo

-**Kolo** is a lightweight tool designed for **fast and efficient fine-tuning and testing of Large Language Models (LLMs)** on your local machine.
+**Kolo** is a lightweight tool designed for **fast and efficient data generation, fine-tuning and testing of Large Language Models (LLMs)** on your local machine.
 It leverages cutting-edge tools to simplify the fine-tuning process, making it as quick and seamless as possible.

 ## 🚀 Features

-- 🏗 **Lightweight**: Minimal dependencies, optimized for speed.
 - ⚡ **Runs Locally**: No need for cloud-based services; fine-tune models on your own machine.
-- 🛠 **Easy Setup**: Simple installation and execution with Docker.
+- 🛠 **Easy Setup**: Simple installation of all dependencies with Docker.
+No more wasting time setting up your own LLM development environment we already did it for you!
+- 📁 **Generate Training Data**: Generate synthetic QA training data using your text files quick and easy!
-- 🔌 **Support for Popular Frameworks**: Integrates with major LLM toolkits.
+- 🔌 **Support for Popular Frameworks**: Integrates with major LLM toolkits such as Unsloth, Torchtune, Llama.cpp, Ollama and Open WebUI.

 ## 🛠 Tools Used